I hope you enjoyed the interview yesterday.

 I was asked by my friend, Chris, “How do your hip flexors affect your back?”

 When it comes to the hip flexors, there are two parts.
-One of your quadriceps is part of your hip flexors which contributes to hip movement and the deep inner pelvis connected to your spine is another set of hip flexors.
-These two are the rectus femoris which is in the quadriceps, and psoas and iliacus in the deep inner pelvis.
+One of your quadriceps is part of your hip flexors, which contributes to hip movement, and the deep inner pelvis connected to your spine is another set of hip flexors.
+These two are the rectus femoris which is in the quadriceps, and the psoas and iliacus in the deep inner pelvis.

 I had Orsy demonstrate what happens in your low back.
 In a side view, if we are in a good posture, our low back is in a good position.